TingPing/tingping.github.io/_posts/2017-10-31-flatpaked-emulators.md

 All applications in my repository are considered experimental, are likely built directly from git, and may or may not work or be supported.

-Forgive the current version of this websites theme not rendering the table very well, that is fixed in the next version.

 | Console | Project | Application ID | Repository |
 |---------|---------|----------------|------------|
 | Nintendo | [Nestopia-UE](http://0ldsk00l.ca/nestopia/) | ca._0ldsk00l.Nestopia | [flathub](https://flathub.org) |